leon4rd/test/README.md

-## My sea sickness comes in waves.
+## Dermatologists are always in a hurry.
+They spend all day making rash decisions.